harrison-lab-git/lab-website/content/post/welcome_tayla/_index.md

 profile: false
 ---

 **The Harrison Lab welcomes its first graduate student, [Tayla Olsen](/authors/tayla/)!
-Welcome Tayla, we're looking forward to the fun science to come!**
+Tayla, joins the lab as a graduate student on the Seattle MCB program.
+Welcome, we're looking forward to the fun science to come!**